Looking for the best views in Portland? Here are the spots you need to visit.

 This commuter tram takes you up to the OHSU Marquam Hill Campus aka Pill Hill, where they have indoor and outdoor observation decks.
 It’s a commuter tram, so most of the people on it are either going to school or work.
 If you’re a tourist, you tend to stick out like a sore thumb.
 Here, you can see the city, Mt Hood, Mt St Helens, the Willamette River and the bridges along the river.

-Local Tip: Lately, there’s so much new construction that it’s hard to get views without giant cranes, but it’s still worth checking out.
+Local Tip: When we visited, it was hard to get views without giant cranes, but it was still worth checking out.
 The best light is in the evenings or late afternoon on clear days.
-When the tram is closed, you can still access the observations decks by car.
+When the tram is closed, you can still access the observation decks by car.

 6. Mt.
 Tabor Park